synixjs/synix/README.md

 By doing this you will have a command `sxd` as a global command to test your code

 `npm unlink` in the same directory will unlink it

+If you want to contribute to this then create an issue and then we'll assign you.
+A more detailed way is present [here](https://synix-docs.netlify.com/ccc/contribute.html)